dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 In this section, we describe techniques to apply in the case when verification is slower than expected, does not terminate, or times out.

-Additional detail is available in the [proof optimization guide](../ProofOptimization/ProofOptimization).
+Additional detail is available in the [verification optimization guide](../VerificationOptimization/VerificationOptimization).

 #### 13.6.2.1. `assume false;` {#sec-assume-false}